 Audio device graph isolation only functions when audio or microphone tasks run.
 If none of these programs are running on your laptop or PC, you can terminate this process from the task manager.
 Here’s how you can do it:

 - Open the task manager and navigate the “Windows Audio Device Graph Isolation” task.

 - Right-click on it and click “End Task” from the file.

 Does the Skype app Cause Audio Device Graph Isolation High Memory Usage?

 Skype app is reported to be one of the main culprits for high memory usage in the Windows Audio Device Graph Isolation process.
 This is because Skype uses a lot of audio and microphone functions to allow voice and video calls.

 If you frequently use Skype on your PC, the Windows Audio Device Graph Isolation process may be experiencing high memory usage.
-You need to uninstall the Skype application from your PC to resolve the issue.
+To resolve the issue, you need to uninstall the Skype application from your PC.

 Windows Audio Device Graph Isolation is a procedure designed to assist you in managing all of your computer’s audio inputs and outputs.
 This method can often create excessive memory utilization on your machine.
 However, there are solutions.
 If you’re experiencing high memory use due to the Windows Audio Device Graph Isolation Process, try the above-described solutions to see if they help.

 Hey, I’m Hammad.
 I have been writing for several years now and have amassed a wealth of experience within my field.
 My focus is on technology and gaming, two areas that I am highly knowledgeable about.
 Also, I’m writer for iPhonEscape.com and CPUGPUnerds.com as well and where I have written over 350 articles.